vtex-apps/checkout-ui-custom/docs/README.md

 When developing a new version of Checkout UI Custom, take care to compile the checkout files prior to opening a PR and/or publishing a new version of the app.
 This can be done by running `yarn app` in your CLI, inside the app's `/checkout-ui-custom/` subfolder.

+During implementation, you will need to run `vtex link` on the root folder and also watch assets by running `yarn watch` in the `/checkout-ui-custom/` subfolder

 #

 <!-- DOCS-IGNORE:start -->